Montreal Canadiens - A New Year Begins with a New Hope

 “We have a lot of games at home in a row coming up,” said Jonathan Drouin.
 “We’re happy to be home, and we’re going to try and use that to our advantage.”

 The final three months of 2017 were anything but kind to the Canadiens.
-After losing key members of last season’s squad including Alexander Radulov and Andrei Markov in free-agency, the less-than stellar play from its most important remaining players like Carey Price, caused the team to crumble from their familiar place near the top of the Atlantic division all the way to the bottom where they are currently crunched between teams in the midst of rebuilding.
+After losing key members of last season’s squad including Alexander Radulov and Andrei Markov in free-agency, the less-than stellar play from its most important remaining players caused the team to crumble from their familiar place near the top of the Atlantic division all the way to the bottom where they are currently crunched between teams in the midst of rebuilding.
 Frustration at all levels of the organization have begun to set in, but the head coach sees these times as an opportunity rather than a deterrent.

 “Right now, we’ve got a long road ahead of us,” said Claude Julien.